DevIntent/rapid-mvp-workshop/step-0.md

 }
 ```

-This imports all of the Angular Material modules and makes them available to use in your templates, components, and services.
+This imports all of the Angular Material modules and makes them available to use in your templates, components,

-{% hint style="info" %}
+and services.

-Importing all of the Material modules in one `MaterialModule` is only for prototyping.
-It will result in bundle bloating in a production app.
+> **NOTE**: Importing all of the Material modules in one `MaterialModule` is only for prototyping.
+It will result in bundle
-{% endhint %}
+bloating in a production app.

 ### Install the other dependencies that we'll need

-1. Install the following NPM packages
+Install the following NPM packages
-   1. `@angular/flex-layout@6.0.0-beta.15`
+ - `@angular/flex-layout@6.0.0-beta.15`
-   2. `@swimlane/ngx-charts`
+ - `@swimlane/ngx-charts`
-   3. `moment`
+ - `moment`
-   4. `rxjs-compat`
+ - `rxjs-compat`

 [Go to the Next Step](step-1.md)